Package 'BIOMASS'

 per_ha

-a logical indicating whether the metric summary should be per hectare
+a logical indicating whether the metric summary should be per hectare (or, if summarising several metrics at once: a logical vector corresponding to each metric (see examples))

 fun